 Endoscopic Removal of Bladder Polyps

 Bladder polyps can be easily removed with an endoscopic procedure thus avoiding an invasive surgery for your pet.
 We use a polypectomy snare which encircles the polyp with a thin wire around the base of the polyp.
 The polyp is resected and cauterized using electrocautery.

-Your pet may need a urethral stent if we find tumors or scar tissue within the urethra, blocking the flow of urine from the bladder to the outside of the body.
+Your pet may need a ureteral stent if we find tumors or scar tissue within the urethra, blocking urine flow from the bladder to the outside of the body.
 Stents are thin, flexible tubes that hold the urethra open.
 These stents are permanent to ensure the lifelong patency of your pet's urethra.
 This procedure is most common in male dogs.

 Urethral Bulking for Incontinence

 Urinary incontinence means that your pet is involuntarily leaking urine.
 If your pet fails other medical treatment options to control urinary incontinence, urethral bulking can help.
 Urethral bulking involves injecting collagen within the wall of the urethra.
 The collagen injections increase pressure within the urethra lumen reducing urinary incontinence.

 Radiation can be very effective for the management of bladder and urethral cancer.
 We use high-dose-rate (HDR) brachytherapy also referred to as internal radiation therapy.
 The source of radiation (that which emits the radiation) is placed into the urethra and bladder through a urinary catheter.